DSharpPlus/DSharpPlus/README.md

 You can also predefine some choices for the option, with the `Choice` attribute.
 You can add multiple attributes to add multiple choices.
 Choices only work for `string` and `long` arguments.

-You can also define choices using enums, see the example bellow.
+You can also define choices using enums, see the example below.

 Some examples:
 ```cs